Access to Health Services

 Improve access to comprehensive, quality health care services.

 Access to comprehensive, quality health care services is important for promoting and maintaining health, preventing and managing disease, reducing unnecessary disability and premature death, and achieving health equity for all Americans.
 This topic area focuses on 3 components of access to care: insurance coverage, health services, and timeliness of care.
 When considering access to health care, it is important to also include oral health care and obtaining necessary prescription drugs.

 Why Is Access to Health Services Important?

-Access to health services means the timely use of personal health services to achieve the best health outcomes.1 It requires 3 distinct steps:
+Access to health services means "the timely use of personal health services to achieve the best health outcomes."1 It requires 3 distinct steps:

-- Lack of availability
+- Lack of availability of services

-- Lack of insurance coverage
+- Lack of culturally competent care

 These barriers to accessing health services lead to:

 - Unmet health needs

 - Preventable hospitalizations